 There are some side effects of tulsi, including decreased fertility in men and women, and slower blood clotting.
 So it may help to avoid consuming tulsi if you’re trying to conceive or are breastfeeding, and for at least two weeks before and after surgery.

 This list of tulsi plant uses shows the goodness of tulsi and demonstrates just how versatile and useful the tulsi plant is.
 Read Ritandhara Mishra’s post on the benefits of tulsi leaves in Hindi and learn how to make tulsi tea with this tulsi tea recipe.

-Use the sacred Tulsi herb on a daily basis and lay the first step towards a healthier and happier life.
+Use the sacred Tulsi herb daily and lay the first step towards a healthier and happier life.
 If you liked this information on how to use tulsi leaves, tulsi juice and tulsi tea to boost your health, share this post and leave a comment below.

 Disclaimer: The information contained on this website is presented to educate people.
 Nothing contained on this website should be construed nor is intended to be used for medical diagnosis or treatment.
 It should not be used in place of the advice of your physician or another qualified healthcare provider.
 Should you have any healthcare-related questions, please promptly call or see your physician or another qualified healthcare provider.
 Always consult with your physician or other qualified healthcare providers before embarking on a new treatment, diet, or fitness program.

 - 7 Health Supplements To Increase Immunity

 - 5 Ayurvedic And Natural Herbal Extracts To Boost Your Kid’s Health

 - 10 Health And Wellness Brands To Support Your Health And Vitality

 - 10 Healthy Foods To Boost Immune System